anon-hdte/hdte-nn-results-interpretation/README.md

 - **Child sex:** HDTE-NN shows clear separation between groups, whereas competing methods stay close to zero with limited differences.
 - **Income:** The strongest contrast appears here.
 HDTE-NN reveals sharply distinct patterns, including opposite-sign effects at higher thresholds across income groups.
 In contrast, CDF-NN and DRF remain near zero and fail to capture this heterogeneity.

+These findings are consistent with prior analyses of the NHANES data, which document substantial heterogeneity and sign changes in treatment effects across subpopulations, particularly along dimensions related to socioeconomic status and participation likelihood (see Padilla et al., 2026).

 Overall, HDTE-NN provides a more expressive and stable characterization of treatment-effect heterogeneity.

 ---